 Mass Transit Can

 It’s possible for mass transit to serve crosstown commuters from poorer suburbs.
 The gold standard here is purpose-built rail lines, on the model of the Grand Paris Express.
 A reasonable middle is radial rail lines which go underground to move quickly through the core.
-DC Metro is a good example; the ride through from Branch Avenue or Largo Town Center to suburban employment in Silver Spring or Bethesda isn’t the greatest commute in the world, but it isn’t any worse than the slog from Jacintoport to the West Belt along IH-10, which two of my coworkers do.
+DC Metro is a good example; the ride through from Branch Avenue or Largo Town Center to suburban employment in Silver Spring or Bethesda isn’t any worse than the slog from Jacintoport to the West Belt along IH-10, which two of my coworkers do.

-The absolute worst example is Portland, Oregon.
+The worst example of crosstown rail connectivity is Portland, Oregon.
 MAX light rail drops from a design speed of 55mph on most radial alignments to approximately 8mph through the downtown core, a design choice made to help “activate” downtown screetscapes by having passengers wait for trains at curbside.
 This adds up to 20 minutes each way for the H1B crowd, which is stuck reverse-commuting to their Westside tech jobs from affordable housing east of 82nd.

 Rail isn’t the only option, of course.
 Portland’s TriMet historically had several peak-hour bus lines which ran directly to the hospital complex on Marquam Hill, although these non-Jarrett Walker-approved routes have tended to fall off the map in recent years.
 And Houston’s “reimagined” transit system will soon add a 15-minute all-day express route which runs direct from Downtown to the Memorial City area, with a single stop at Northwest Transit Center.